 As required by ASC 740, Income Taxes, management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets, which are comprised principally of NOL carryforwards and capitalized research and development costs.
-As a result of the fact that the Company has incurred tax losses from inception, management has determined that it is more likely than not that the Company will not recognize the benefits of federal and state net deferred tax assets and, as a result, a full valuation allowance has been established against its net deferred tax assets as of December 31, 2015 and 2014.
+As a result of the fact that the Company has incurred tax losses from inception, management has determined that it is more likely than not that the Company will not recognize the benefits of federal and state net deferred tax assets and, as a result, a full valuation allowance has been established against its net deferred tax assets as of December 31, 2016 and 2015.
 The Company has offset certain deferred tax liabilities with deferred tax assets that are expected to generate offsetting deductions within the same period.
-During the years ended December 31, 2015 and 2014, the valuation allowance changed by \$6,313 and \$2,643, respectively.
+During the years ended December 31, 2016 and 2015, the valuation allowance changed by \$17,312 and \$6,313, respectively.
 Realization of deferred tax assets is dependent upon the generation of future taxable income.

-As of December 31, 2015, the Company had federal NOL carryforwards for income tax purposes of \$88,436 that expire at various dates through 2035, and state NOL carryforwards of \$47,369 that expire at various dates through 2035, available to reduce future federal and state income taxes, if any.
-As of December 31, 2015, the Company had federal research and development tax credits of \$3,196, and state research and development tax credits of \$637.
+As of December 31, 2016, the Company had federal NOL carryforwards for income tax purposes of \$105,336 that expire at various dates through 2036, and state NOL carryforwards of \$62,653 that expire at various dates through 2036, available to reduce future federal and state income taxes, if any.
+As of December 31, 2016, the Company had federal research and development tax credits of \$4,654, and state research and development tax credits of \$717.
 If substantial changes in the Company's ownership should occur, as defined in Section 382 of the Internal Revenue Code of 1986, as amended, (the "Code"), there could be annual limitations on the amount of loss carryforwards which can be realized in future periods.
 The Company has determined that it has experienced prior ownership changes occurring in 2005, 2007 and 2015.
 The pre-change NOLs, although subject to an annual limitation, can be utilized in future years as well as any post change NOLs, provided that sufficient income is generated and no future ownership changes occur that may limit the Company's NOLs.

-As of December 31, 2015 and 2014, the Company's total unrecognized tax benefits totaled \$333 and \$284, respectively, which if recognized would affect the effective tax rate prior to the adjustment for the Company's valuation allowance.
+As of December 31, 2016 and 2015, the Company's total unrecognized tax benefits totaled \$488 and \$333, respectively, which if recognized would affect the effective tax rate prior to the adjustment for the Company's valuation allowance.
 The Company files income tax returns in the U.S. federal and Massachusetts tax jurisdictions.
-Tax years 2012 through 2015 remain open to examination by the tax jurisdictions in which the Company is subject to tax.
+Starting in tax year 2016, the Company will file tax returns in the New Jersey tax jurisdiction.
+Tax years 2013 through 2016 remain open to examination by the tax jurisdictions in which the Company is subject to tax.
 Since the Company is in a loss carryforward position, the Internal Revenue Service ("IRS") and state taxing authorities are permitted to audit the earlier tax years and propose adjustments up to the amount of the NOLs generated.
 The Company is not currently under examination by the IRS or any other jurisdiction for any tax years.

-The change in unrecognized tax benefits for each of the years ended December 31, 2015 and 2014 are as follows:
+The change in unrecognized tax benefits for each of the years ended December 31, 2016 and 2015 is as follows:

+For For the Years Ended December 31,

-2015 2014
+2016 2015

+(in thou sands)

-Balance at January 1, \$284 \$258
+Balance at January 1, \$ 333 \$ 284

+Additions for prior year tax positions 6

-Additions for current year tax positions 49 26
+Additions for current year tax positions 149 49

-Reductions for expirations of statute of limitations or settlements

-\$333 \$284
+\$ 488 \$ 333